helen-kladova/werf/docs/pages/configuration/introduction.md

 ## Processing of config

 The following steps could describe the processing of a YAML configuration file:
-1. Reading `werf.yaml` and extra templates from `.werf` directory;
+1. Reading `werf.yaml` and extra templates from `.werf` directory.
-2. Executing Go templates;
+2. Executing Go templates.
-3. Saving dump into `.werf.render.yaml` (this file remains after the command execution and will be removed automatically with GC procedure);
+3. Saving dump into `.werf.render.yaml` (this file remains after the command execution and will be removed automatically with GC procedure).
-4. Splitting rendered YAML file into separate config sections (part of YAML stream separated by three hyphens, https://yaml.org/spec/1.2/spec.html#id2800132);
+4. Splitting rendered YAML file into separate config sections (part of YAML stream separated by three hyphens, https://yaml.org/spec/1.2/spec.html#id2800132).
 5. Validating each config section:
   * Validating YAML syntax (you could read YAML reference [here](http://yaml.org/refcard.html)).
   * Validating werf syntax.